f0lg0/ts-extended-cheatsheet/cheatsheet/ts.md

 In the second example we allow **mixed** types, to fix that we would have to do ``string[] | number[] | boolean[]`` BUT then we would have a problem while adding and removing stuff because with union types we allow some types every time we call that specific action.

-So generic types makes us choose a type of data everytime from a range of types, it doesn't accept mixed stuff.
+So generic types makes us choose a type of data every time from a range of types, it doesn't accept mixed stuff.

 In order words generics locks in a specific type.